 Wikipedia offers this on the Santa Fe art scene: “Santa Fe’s art market is generally considered to be one of the three largest in the United States.
 The Canyon Road galleries showcase a wide array of contemporary, Southwestern, indigenous American, and experimental art, in addition to Russian, Taos Masters and Native American pieces.”

 A visit to Santa Fe is not complete without a hike up Canyon Road, even for the most casual art appreciator.
 For Artists and Art Therapist, it is absolutely essential.
-You will also see the most incredible details on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.
+You will also see the beautiful, detailed architecture on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.